CRaFT: Circuit-Guided Refusal Feature Selection via Cross-Layer Transcoders: Response Quality Analysis

 \subsection{Case Study}

-Although Refusal-SAE and our method achieve similar ASR under the LG4 in the main results, the Judge evaluation shows a gap of roughly 1.5$\times$ in favor of our method.
-This discrepancy arises because LG4 and the judge model rely on different criteria when evaluating responses.
+Although Refusal-SAE obtains the strongest LG4 ASR among baselines, the Judge evaluation still shows a large gap in favor of CRaFT This discrepancy arises because LG4 and the judge model rely on different criteria when evaluating responses.

 Figure~\ref{fig:comparison_final} illustrates representative examples.
 In Cases 1 and 2 generated by Refusal-SAE, the responses may appear superficially harmful but either produce unrelated harmful text or fail to provide concrete instructions aligned with the prompt.
-As a result, LG4 classifies these responses as unsafe, while the judge assigns them low scores due to the lack of convincing or specific harmful behavior.
+As a result, LG4 classifies these responses as unsafe, while the judge assigns them low scores due to the lack of specific harmful behavior.
 In contrast, the response generated by our method (Case 3) begins with a compliant tone and proceeds to describe a concrete harmful behavior.
-Consequently, it receives substantially higher scores from the judge, indicating that our approach is significantly more effective.
+Consequently, it receives substantially higher scores from the judge.